 No matter what stage of proceedings you are at – whether you have not yet secured representation or are unhappy with your existing criminal defence lawyers – we can help.

-Get in touch with our experienced serious drug offences solicitors now by using our simple contact form to request a call back or calling one of the following numbers:
+Get in touch with our experienced importation of drugs solicitors now by using our simple contact form to request a call back or calling one of the following numbers:

 How our criminal defence solicitors can help you with importation of controlled drugs charges